-A Trademark is a symbol, phrase, design or word that helps distinguish one manufacturer of goods from another.
+A trademark is a symbol, phrase, design or word that helps distinguish one manufacturer of goods from another.
 It is a key identifier of a company used all over the world.
 An example of a famous trademark is Apple, which is represented by a bitten apple.
 This mark has no text, so the image itself is the key identifier for Apple.
 Similarly, a service mark follows the same features but is different because it is used to identify a service.
-An example of a well-known service mark is McDonald’s whose mark is a golden ‘M’ which is globally recognized by people of all ages since 1955.
-Additionally, in certain circumstances, trade/service marks can also involve colours, music, and smell.
-For example, Coca-Cola is well known for its red and white colour combination, and Nokia is known for its unique ringtone.
+An example of a well-known service mark is McDonald’s, whose golden ‘M’ mark has been globally recognised by people of all ages since 1955.
+Additionally, in certain circumstances, trade or service marks can also involve colours, music, and smell.
+For example, Coca-Cola is well known for its red-and-white color combination, and Nokia is known for its unique ringtone.

 Property and Intellectual Property

 Intellectual property, however, has no physical embodiment that one can see, touch or feel, such as literature and music.
 Trade names, artistic designs and digital programming are also part of the intellectual property band.
 Like physical property, intellectual property can be owned, purchased, sold, transferred, and/or licensed.
 Systems of ownership of intellectual property are relatively new historically.

 Trademarks adopt rights in two ways: 1) by registration, and 2) by using the mark first.
 Both ways can be protected.
 By registering, you gain many advantages from federal laws, including the use of the ® symbol on your trademark.
 You also have the ability to show ownership of the brand, making it less likely for others to use.
 Under common law, being the first to use a specific trademark also comes with certain rights that may stop others from using your mark.
 However, this can be risky because it does not come with as many benefits as a registered trademark would.